 The ideal individual for a dental assistant’s job is detail oriented, high energy and anticipates the needs of others, in this case the dentist and their patients.
 Team play and an ability to remain calm and communicate in stressful situations is also critical.
 Working chair-side with the dentist requires manual dexterity.

 Most dental assistants work full-time days but many with some level of job tenure are afforded flexible schedules.
 Almost all dental assistants work in dentists’ offices.
 The work environment is team-oriented, highly professional fast paced and structured.

 What is it really like to be a dental assistant?

 The work is exacting, especially relating to instrument sterilization, room preparation, instrument passes to the dentist, and measuring dental materials.
 At the same time you are expected to skillfully manage patient anxiety over treatment pain or appearance.
 You will experience the joy, gratitude and respect of your patients.
 The tearful thanks an accident victim with a beautiful new smile or the pride of a child after their first dental exam and cleaning will bring personal fulfillment.
 You will be a respected, appreciated member of a highly professional team.
 Dental Assisting is ranked 67th among U.S. News and World Reports 100 best jobs.

 Dental Assisting is a fast growing profession.
-The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 24.5 percent, much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics projects growth in dental assistant employment of 18 percent through 2024, much faster than the average for all occupations.
 That’s expected to add 58,600 new jobs into the work force between 2014-24.
 Ongoing research linking oral health and general health will likely continue to increase the demand for preventive dental services.

 What is the career path for dental assistants?